 - Acclimate yourself to exercise in hot weather but ensure proper hydration.
 Exercise moderately to avoid excessive exertion during the hottest parts of the day.

 - Use sunscreen with a sun protection factor (SPF) of 30 or more, to protect your skin from sun burns

-- Consume extra fluids in summers to prevent dehydration, like fruit juice, and sports beverages.
-However, it is advised to avoid caffeine or alcohol fluids as both these substances tend to cause more fluids loss and worsen heat-related illnesses.
+- Consume extra fluids in summers to prevent dehydration, like water or fresh fruit juice.
+However, it is advised to avoid caffeine or alcohol as these substances tend to cause more fluid loss and worsen heat-related illnesses.

 - Try to keep your outdoor activities for cooler times during the day like early mornings or after sunset.
 Limit your exposure to sun and to its heat, especially during heat waves and hottest hours of the day.

 - Let your living area be cool as well.
 Leave the windows open at night for fresh air and close the curtains during the day to keep out the heat.
 Use a fan to maintain air circulation and, if possible, turn on the air conditioner.